 - Click Add Classes.

 This opens the Add Classes dialog box.
 This dialog box displays all of the feature classes in the feature dataset containing the topology that are not already participating in the topology.

 - Choose which feature classes you want to add to the topology by clicking the check box beside the feature class name.
 You can select all available feature classes in the feature dataset by clicking Select All.
 Click Clear All to deselect all currently selected feature classes.

 - Click OK to add the selected feature classes to the topology.
 Or you can click Cancel to exit out of the Add Classes dialog box without adding any feature classes to the topology.

 Topology rules define the permissible spatial relationships between features.
 The Rules tab displays the topology rules defined on feature classes and subtypes participating in the topology.

 The Errors tab offers a summary of errors and exceptions found in the topology.
 Similar to the Rules tab, the grid shows the topology rules and their participating feature classes and subtypes.
-On the right of the grid, the errors and exceptions associated with each topology rule are displayed.
+The errors and exceptions associated with each topology rule are displayed on the right of the grid.
 Errors are generated when you validate a topology and a topology rule is violated.
 See Introduction to editing topology for more information.